9th November 1989 the Collapse of the Berlin Wall

-Today we remember one of the most epochal world events of the second half of the twentieth century: the collapse of the Berlin Wall – that 90-mile-long boundary separating two opposing ideologies, that divided a city in half completely cutting off the political enclave of West Berlin from surrounding East Germany.
+Today we remember the anniversary of the collapse of the Berlin Wall – that 90-mile-long boundary separating two opposing ideologies, that divided a city in half completely cutting off the political enclave of West Berlin from surrounding East Germany.
 Ever since its sudden and covert construction in the dead of night in August 1961, the Berlin Wall came to represent the most potent and hated symbol of the Cold War – a literal, physical Iron Curtain between Western democracy and Soviet communism.
 Its collapse, however, was even more unexpected than its erection – and it happened not because of any great or decisive Western victory but, astonishingly, due to a slip of the tongue…

 Since taking over as the head of the USSR in 1985, Mikhail Gorbachev’s policies of economic reform and ‘openness’ had led to a loosening of the Soviet Union’s hitherto inflexible grip on the Eastern blok.
 By the autumn of 1989, Armenia, the Baltic states and Poland had staged rebellions which, remarkably, had not been crushed by Russian tanks.
 Most significantly, Hungary adopted a multi-party system and opened its border with Austria – providing the first gateway to the West for over 40 years.
 Amidst growing unrest in the German Democratic Republic, over 13,000 East Germans fled to the West via Hungary in just three days in September 1989.
 The GDR Politburo, in a desperate attempt to halt the exodus, forced the resignation of their long-serving leader Erich Honecker and installed Egon Krens.
 Krens introduced minor concessions – including amnesty for those who had been caught attempting to escape – but the unrest continued and the refugees still fled.